 At a recent presentation, I was asked about the costs and use of accounting software.
 Bearing in mind the presentation was to consultants who had not yet established a private practice, numerous eyebrows were raised when I answered…

 You may not need it yet.

 This does not mean accounting software is unnecessary, expensive or unsuitable for an established practice.
-Some private practices do need a software package.
-There are some fine software packages out there and they are cost efficient too.
+Some private practices do need a software package and there are some fine software packages out there.
+They are cost efficient too.
 MHM works, very successfully, with many of them too.
-They are excellent.

 If a private practice is a business – and it is – then you MUST keep an eye on all costs.
 If you do not, profit will reduce.

 It’s always useful to ask yourself the question: am I paying for something I don’t actually need?

 For a copy of an MHM Excel based sales/debtors ledger go to the Freebies section on this website.
 The invoice is there too.